 However, in a 2001 study from Phytotherapy Research, research on 78 osteoarthritis patients revealed that two weeks of treatment with white willow bark extract was significantly more effective than placebo in alleviating pain.
 The study's authors concluded that white willow bark may have a moderate pain-reducing effect on osteoarthritis patients.

-Is White Willow Bark a Safe Treatment for Osteoarthritis?
+Is White Willow Bark Safe for Osteoarthritis?

 There's some concern that white willow bark may be harmful to people with an aspirin allergy or sensitivity.
 White willow bark should also be avoided by people with peptic ulcers, kidney disease, gout, or asthma.